 Ongoing Financial and Volunteer Support

-- We provide important annual funding for the Park Naturalist and for park educational programs.
+- We provide important annual funding for the Park Naturalist salary and for park educational programs.

 - We help provide qualified guides for interpretive nature hikes about the natural history of the park’s trees, wildflowers, mushrooms, birds, butterflies, night sky and about the human history of this area.